Digital Sovereignty

 Plan exit paths before you need them

-Understand the data export capabilities of your critical platforms.
+For each critical platform: test a full data export and verify you can restore it.
 Document your current workflows and business rules independently of the platform they run on.
-Map integration dependencies.
+Map every integration dependency.
+Note your renewal dates and contract terms.
 This planning costs nothing and provides insurance against forced migration.

 4